 Once cut up you can store the fudge in an air tight container for up to one month, although let’s be honest something that tastes this good doesn’t last that long.

-Perfect for your beach picnics, an indulgent dessert to have in your holiday cottage or a yummy gift to take home to loved ones.
+Perfect for your beach picnics, an indulgent dessert to have in your holiday cottage in St Ives or a yummy gift to take home to loved ones.
 But a word of warning: admit to others that you made it yourself and you may be forever nagged to make it again, and again.